GPUOpen-LibrariesAndSDKs/RadeonRays_SDK/README.md

 ## System Requirements
 RadeonRays requires a PC with the following software and hardware:

-- DirectX12: a 64-bit version of Windows® 10, and a GPU and drivers that supports DirectX12 features
+- DirectX12: a 64-bit version of WindowsÂ® 10, and a GPU and drivers that supports DirectX12 features
-- Metal: a 64-bit version of MacOS® X 10.15 or later, and a discrete GPU that supports the MPS acceleration structure
+- Metal: a 64-bit version of MacOSÂ® X 10.15 or later, and a discrete GPU that supports the MPS acceleration structure
-- Vulkan: a 64-bit version of Windows® 10 or Linux, and a GPU and drivers that support Vulkan version 1.2
+- Vulkan: a 64-bit version of WindowsÂ® 10 or Linux, and a GPU and drivers that support Vulkan version 1.2
-- Package Contents
-- The distributed RadeonRays package contains: